 Competitive Edge: What makes our solution fundamentally different (not just incrementally better)?

 Healthcare is crowded with AI startups, and many claim to do the same things: diagnose faster, predict disease, optimize operations.
 But many of these are incremental improvements, not game-changers.
 True unicorns differentiate with unique datasets, proprietary algorithms, or innovative clinical applications that no one else is doing.
+In the field of diagnostics, for instance, AI-based imaging solutions are setting new standards for accuracy and efficiency.

 What to focus on: